dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/data-annotations.md

 ---
 # Code First Data Annotations
 > [!NOTE]
 > **EF4.1 Onwards Only** - The features, APIs, etc. discussed in this page were introduced in Entity Framework 4.1.
-If you are using an earlier version, some or all of the information does not apply.
+If you are using an earlier version, some or all of this information does not apply.

-The content on this page is adapted from and article originally written by Julie Lerman (\<http://thedatafarm.com>).
+The content on this page is adapted from an article originally written by Julie Lerman (\<http://thedatafarm.com>).

-Entity Framework Code First allows you to use your own domain classes to represent the model which EF relies on to perform querying, change tracking and updating functions.
-Code first leverages a programming pattern referred to as convention over configuration.
-What this means is that code first will assume that your classes follow the conventions that EF uses.
-In that case, EF will be able to work out the details it needs to do its job.
-However, if your classes do not follow those conventions, you have the ability to add configurations to your classes to provide EF with the information it needs.
+Entity Framework Code First allows you to use your own domain classes to represent the model that EF relies on to perform querying, change tracking, and updating functions.
+Code First leverages a programming pattern referred to as 'convention over configuration.'
+Code First will assume that your classes follow the conventions of Entity Framework, and in that case, will automatically work out how to perform it's job.
+However, if your classes do not follow those conventions, you have the ability to add configurations to your classes to provide EF with the requisite information.

-Code first gives you two ways to add these configurations to your classes.
-One is using simple attributes called DataAnnotations and the other is using code first’s Fluent API, which provides you with a way to describe configurations imperatively, in code.
+Code First gives you two ways to add these configurations to your classes.
+One is using simple attributes called DataAnnotations, and the second is using Code First’s Fluent API, which provides you with a way to describe configurations imperatively, in code.

 This article will focus on using DataAnnotations (in the System.ComponentModel.DataAnnotations namespace) to configure your classes – highlighting the most commonly needed configurations.
 DataAnnotations are also understood by a number of .NET applications, such as ASP.NET MVC which allows these applications to leverage the same annotations for client-side validations.

 ## The model

-I’ll demonstrate code first DataAnnotations with a simple pair of classes: Blog and Post.
+I’ll demonstrate Code First DataAnnotations with a simple pair of classes: Blog and Post.

 ``` csharp
     public class Blog